Agentic Analytics

 The semantic layer is the control plane between your warehouse and every consumer, whether that’s a human analyst, a React component, or an AI agent.

-Bonnard supports BigQuery, Snowflake, Redshift, Databricks, PostgreSQL (including Supabase, Neon, and RDS), and DuckDB (including MotherDuck) out of the box.
-You configure your warehouse connection in bonnard.yml or pass credentials via environment variables.
+Stand up a semantic layer that connects to your warehouse and exposes metrics over MCP.
+Open-source engines like Cube connect to BigQuery, Snowflake, Redshift, Databricks, PostgreSQL (including Supabase, Neon, and RDS), and DuckDB (including MotherDuck).
+You configure your warehouse connection in a config file or pass credentials via environment variables.

 Step 2: Define your metrics